gianpaj/onova-server.data/ORDER_PROCESS.md

 - The product is reserved when buyer presses Buy
 - The buyer has 15 minutes to make payment
 - The seller then has 48 hours to confirm order
-- The seller has 2? days to ship order
+- The seller has 48 hours to ship
-- The buyer has 5? days to collect package after is delivered
+- The buyer has 5 days to collect package

 ```mermaid
 sequenceDiagram